dreamking60/d3-start-to-finish-leanpub/manuscript/32 PRACTICAL Finishing touches.md

 At the moment the Energy Explorer is using the web browser’s **default font** for all text elements.
 This is usually a serif font such as Times or Times New Roman.

-In general sans-serif fonts (such as Helvetica) are recommended for data visualization text because they tend to be clearer (they have less visual ‘noise’).
+In general sans-serif fonts (such as Helvetica) are recommended for data visualisation text because they tend to be clearer (they have less visual ‘noise’).

 Font support varies across platforms.
 For example, Helvetica is built into MacOS but not Windows.
 For this reason **I tend to use Google Fonts** as this ensures the same font is used regardless of operating system.